Cerberus-Agency/midsouthcoatings/pages/applications/floor-and-deck.md

   order: 5
 ---

-#FLOOR & DECK COATING:

-##COOL-TEC® HEAT-REFLECTIVE FLOOR & DECK COATING FOR WOOD AND CONCRETE APPLICATIONS.
+#COOL-TEC® HEAT-REFLECTIVE FLOOR & DECK COATING FOR WOOD AND CONCRETE APPLICATIONS.

 Perfect for concrete and wood decks, walkways, patios, pool decks, and balconies; COOL-TEC&reg; provides a much cooler, slip-resistant walking surface that is barefoot friendly.
 And because COOL-TEC&reg; provides for lower surface temperatures (up to 40° difference), the reduction in radiant energy leads to enhanced durability and superior fade resistance.